AmineRM/Auto-chat-only-with-html-css-and-js/README.md

 # **Auto chat with Javascript**

 ## **Introduction** :
-Auto chat is a mo3awid of ai let user tfa3l with browser.
+Auto chat is a An alternative to Ai.
-- Help user solve problem
+- Help user to solve the problems
 - Ai speaking
-- Replace feedback

 ## **Sould know** :
 - HTML 5